 History of Navy Day

-Before 1949 the U.S. Navy would send its ships to various ports for Navy Day, with 1945 having a large celebration; the current President (President Harry S Truman) reviewed the fleet in the New York Harbour, and there are pictures of ships docked along the Hudson River for the celebrations.
+Before 1949 the U.S. Navy would send its ships to various ports for Navy Day, with 1945 having a large celebration.
+The current president at the time (President Harry S. Truman) reviewed the fleet in the New York Harbor, and there are even pictures of ships docked along the Hudson River for the celebrations.

-Navy Day was last officially observed on October 27th 1949 when Louis A. Johnson directed that the U.S. Navy’s participation in such events would occur in May, On Armed Forces Day.
+Navy Day was last officially observed on October 27th, 1949, after which Louis A. Johnson directed that the U.S. Navy’s participation in such events would occur in May, On Armed Forces Day.
 He was the secretary of the newly created Department of Defense during that era.
 However, since the Navy League is a civilian organization, it was not affected by this decision and they continued to organize events that take place on the original celebration of Navy Day!

 How to Celebrate Navy Day

 Take a look at some of these interesting ideas for celebrating and enjoying Navy Day:

 One excellent way to show appreciation for and celebration of Navy Day is to get a bit more educated about some different facts and aspects of the US Navy.
 Review some of them and feel free to share with friends, family members or coworkers to raise awareness and show support for the day.
 Get started with a few of these fun facts about the US Navy: